 This second option may be riskier and require upfront funds, but it also has the opportunity for faster growth.
 So if you’re confident that creating your own products is what you want to do, this might be the way to go.

 In fact, this was the route Gia took: she developed a full range of art prints, cards, and stationery, launched it a the National Stationery Show in 2014, and started selling to retail stores with help from wholesale reps she met at NSS.
 It was an incredibly rewarding experience, but also incredibly complex and overwhelming at times, or as she said:

 You have to become a master juggler when you have a product line.

 A few years ago, Gia decided to move away from developing her own product and focus more on licensing her artwork.
 It was a tough decision, but moving away from wholesaling gave her more personal time and allowed her to focus on her family while also retaining a larger percentage of her earnings (because you make very little on each product you make after factoring in all your costs).

 Some might see her moving away from manufacturing as a failure, but Gia doesn’t see it that way and neither do I. Because life circumstances can change over time which means your business will likely change with it.
 Or as Gia so brilliantly put it:

 Meaning, you should never gauge your own success based on what it looks like for others.
 It’s important to always follow your own path, no matter what other artists are doing around you.

 I hope you enjoyed these few takeaways from my chat with Gia, but there’s a LOT more that we covered in our time together like how many designs you need to start wholesaling, what cards subjects are best sellers, and tips for copywriting cards.
-So if you want to hear the full interview, I’ve included it for you below.
+Here’s a link to the full interview.

 Gia is also a fantastic teacher and has several amazing Skillshare classes – my personal favorite is her How to Create a Perfect Color Palette class.
 And if you join her mailing list, she’ll send you a new color palette every month.